 How do you know if you’re overthinking?
 Ask yourself if you do the following:

-Overthinking is different than reminiscing good memories or creating a vision for the future.
+Overthinking is different from reminiscing about good memories or creating a vision for the future.

 Whereas we’re in control when we reminisce or visualize, overthinking can often seem unstoppable and easily spiral out of control.